Legendaddy (How I Met Your Mother): Critical reception

 John Lithgow's (pictured) acting was highly praised by critics.

 Donna Bowman of The A.V.
-Club gave the episode a B. She felt that the episode was a disappointment and failed to meet the excited generated by the associated promotional material.
-Although Bowman did praise the Barney and Marshall's character development.
+Club gave the episode a B. She felt that the episode was a disappointment and failed to meet the excitement generated by the associated promotional material.
+Still, Bowman did praise Barney and Marshall's character development.
 Zach Oat of Television Without Pity gave the episode at B+ rating.

 Robert Canning of IGN rated the episode an 8 out of 10.
-While he felt the plot was somewhat formulaic, Canning praised the narrative particularly the performance of Lithgow and Harris.
-He noted the b-plot as a highlight of the episode noting how it was consistent with How I Met Your Mothers continuity writing, "And it was Barney's screwdriver gap in knowledge that drove the rest of the episode for Ted, Robin, Marshall and Lily.
+While he felt the plot was somewhat formulaic, Canning praised the narrative, particularly the performance of Lithgow and Harris.
+He labeled the b-plot as a highlight of the episode, noting how it was consistent with How I Met Your Mothers continuity, writing, "it was Barney's screwdriver gap in knowledge that drove the rest of the episode for Ted, Robin, Marshall and Lily.
 I've said before that its our knowledge of these characters and their history that make storylines like this work."

-Writing for Entertainment Weekly, Ken Tucker noted how Lithgow's performance elevated the episode.
+Writing for Entertainment Weekly, Ken Tucker felt Lithgow's performance elevated the episode.
 Tucker noted how Lithgow gave a distinct performance, particularly his mannerisms, in both versions of the MacLaren's scene showcased his range.
-A number of reviews also praised the scene where Barney attempts to steal the basketball hoop, noting the emotional performances of Harris and Lithgow.
+A number of reviews also praised the scene where Barney attempts to steal the basketball hoop, especially the emotional performances of Harris and Lithgow.

 In a 2023 ranking for Collider, Neha Rawani labelled the episode the fourth saddest of the series, below season six's "Bad News" and above season nine's "Last Forever".
-She particularly called attention to the acting between Harris and Lithgow.
+She specifically called attention to the acting between Harris and Lithgow.
 In a 2025 ranking for How I Met Your Mothers 20th anniversary, Andrew McGowan of Variety listed "Legendaddy" as the 16th best episode of the series.